ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 5. Open the script and let's get typing!

-     1. We're going to create a reference to the `equipment` (which is also the `weapon`--the fire staff object--in this case) and a reference to the FireFly `ability` object so that we can use them in our script.
+     1. We're going to create a reference to the `equipment` (which is also the `weapon`--in this case) and a reference to the FireFly `ability` object so that we can use them in our script.

          Type the below code to create variables for the `equipment` and the `ability`:

          ```lua
          local EQUIPMENT = script:FindAncestorByType('Equipment')
          if not EQUIPMENT:IsA('Equipment') then
              error(script.name .. " should be part of Equipment object hierarchy.")
          end

          local ABILITY = script:FindAncestorByType('Ability')
          if not ABILITY:IsA('Ability') then
              error(script.name .. " should be part of Ability object hierarchy.")
          end
          ```

      2. The other variable we want to create is a reference to whether or not the player has died.
 We can use this to turn off the flying state if the player dies.

          ```lua
          local diedHandle = nil
          ```

-     3. Next is the function that does that turning off of the flying state by activating walking again:
+     3. Next is the function that does that turning-off of the flying state by activating walking again:

          ```lua
          function OnPlayerDied(player, damage)